ussian/Vim-Config/Arch-Base-Install-+-Grub-(BIOS).md

 Second thing to do is load the correct keymap (The standard is US)

-replace DK with yours country´s letter (eg. dk for denmark, uk for united kingdom, us for united states, es for spain) loadkeys "<country letters goes here>"
+replace DK with yours country´s letter (eg. dk for denmark, uk for united kingdom, us for united states, es for spain)<BR>
+`loadkeys dk`<BR>
 This command is only temporary, that means after restart it will be back at US

 To list all avaible keymaps do the following